As a personal trainer, I'm often asked whether it’s best to focus on single or multi-joint exercises for the ultimate workout.

 Are Multi-Joint Exercises Better than Single-Joint?

 No, multi-joint exercises aren’t better than single-joint exercises.
-Multi and Single-joint exercises are equally effective for promoting hypertrophy.
-However, there are a few factors to consider during exercise selection.
+Multi and Single-joint exercises are equally effective for promoting muscle hypertrophy.
+However, I recommend considering a few factors during exercise selection.

 Why You Should Add Multi-Joint Exercises

-Multi-joint exercises not only boost your maximal strength but can also enhance muscle activation and metabolic stress.
+Multi-joint exercises not only significantly boost your maximal strength, but they can also enhance muscle activation and increase metabolic stress, leading to improved overall fitness.

-Plus, they effectively recreate daily activities and sport-specific motions for a well-rounded training session .
+Plus, according to the National Institute of Health (NIH), they effectively recreate daily activities and sport-specific motions for a well-rounded training protocol session .

 Multi-joint movements allow you to train with heavier weights than single-joint exercises, resulting in more significant strength gains.